Xenophobia | Definition, Etymology, Synonyms & Antonyms

 Example

-In the small village, an atmosphere of xenophobia had taken root, leading to tension between the local residents and a group of refugees who had sought shelter there.
+In the small village, an atmosphere of xenophobia had taken root, leading to tension between the residents and a group of refugees who had sought shelter there.
 The villagers’ unwarranted fears and prejudices prevented them from seeing the potential for cultural exchange and mutual benefit.

 FAQs (Frequently Asked Questions)